FindArticles FindArticles

 Efficiency today, flexibility tomorrow

-Why thin matters for foldables
+Why thin is so important for foldables

-A market Apple can’t ignore
+A market Apple can’t overlook

 Bottom line